 Secretary

 Chris Matlack is an instructor in ecology, ornithology, and biology at Phillips Exeter Academy in Exeter, New Hampshire.
 He received a B.S. in wildlife biology at the University of Vermont and an M.Sc. in wildlife biology at Acadia University in Nova Scotia.
 Chris started his professional career as a Peace Corps fisheries biologist in the Central African Republic.
 He has continued to travel extensively, leading student and alumni trips to tropical birding destinations and consulting with educational institutions worldwide.
 Chris has an on-going involvement in ecological field work, place-based learning, and discussion-based classrooms.
-He teaches by asking questions and then helping students both arrive at the answers and learn to ask new questions.
-Chris recently had a MOTUS receiving tower installed on campus which detects nanotags of migrating birds, bats, and large insects and is currently involved in developing opportunities for his students to get involved with on-going ecological research.
+He teaches by asking questions and then helping students both arrive at the answers and learn how to ask new questions.
+Chris had a MOTUS receiving tower installed on the PEA campus which detects nanotags of migrating birds, bats, and large insects and he is currently involved in developing opportunities for his students to get involved with this research.

 Board of Directors